MarioCadenas/playwright-related-tests/README.md

 - [ ] Find a way to make this work when the user also wants to run using coverage.
 - [ ] Find a way to control how to update the affected files.
 - [ ] Allow passing a flag to only run affected tests so it can be run on PR and then skip this on master
+- [ ] Make a relation to files that are imported into the test file too
 - [ ] Document usage properly